Progressive Cavity Dosing Pumps

 Discuss your dosing or metering application with our pump experts today!

-For over 10 years, Castle Pumps have been supplying pumping solution to the industrial and marine market, meaning we have extensive product knowledge and experience and can help you select the right pump for your application.
-Our range of progressive cavity metering pumps includes robust, high quality pumping solutions design for handling viscous fluids, slurries, liquids that contain large particles, gas-liquid mixtures and shear sensitive fluids, which makes our progressing cavity dosing pumps a popular choice for potentially tough applications when other pumps may fail.
-As progressive cavity pumps can provide the same flow rate regardless of the viscosity of the fluid being pumped, they are an ideal solution for when a constant flow for dosing is required, but the thickness of the fluid may be variable.
+Does your process require the highly accurate metering of precise volumes of fluids?
+For over 15 years, Castle Pumps have been supplying dosing pumps for just that!
+Our range of progressive cavity dosing pumps are robust pumping solutions specifically designed for handling viscous fluids, gas-liquid mixtures and shear sensitive fluids making them a popular choice when other metering pumps fail.
+As well as being low pulsation and smooth operating, progressive cavity metering pumps can provide the same flow rate regardless of the viscosity of the fluid being pumped, they are an ideal solution for when a constant flow for dosing is required, but the thickness of the fluid may be variable.
+So, if you are searching for a heavy duty pumping for dosing viscous fluids, our progressive cavity pumps are probably the right pump for your application.
+Contact our technical sales engineers today for advice in selecting the right model for your duty requirements.

 products